DataDog/integrations-core/openstack/README.md

 You may need to restart your Keystone, Neutron and Nova API services to ensure that the policy changes take.

 3. Configure the Datadog Agent to connect to your Keystone server, and specify individual projects to monitor.
-Edit `openstack.yaml`.
-You can find a sample configuration in the conf.d directory in your agent install.
-See the [sample openstack.yaml][2] for all available configuration options.
+Edit the `openstack.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+See the [sample openstack.d/conf.yaml][2] for all available configuration options.

 4. [Restart the Agent][3]